Facundo-prog/automatic_backup_script/README.md

 Replace the disk `UUID` and `mount point` (default is "/backup-disk") with your configuration:

-View fstab file for more information.
+View fstab.example file for more information.

 ```
 # <file system> <mount point>   <type>  <options>       <dump>  <pass>